-The Department of Health's Policy Research Unit in Economic Evaluation of Health and Care Interventions is a 5 year programme of work that started in January 2011.
+The Department of Health's Policy Research Unit in Economic Evaluation of Health and Care Interventions is an 8 year programme of work that started in January 2011.
 It is a collaboration between the School of Health and Related Research, University of Sheffield and the Centre for Health Economics, University of York.
 Directed by Professor John Brazier (University of Sheffield) with Professor Mark Sculpher (University of York) as his deputy, the aim of the unit is to assist policy makers in the Department of Health to improve the allocation of resources in health and social care.

 The Unit provides: